Covid-19 Delta outbreak: Victorian child under 10 becomes Australia's youngest person to die with Covid - NZ Herald

 International students also received a boost on Saturday, with the news the Victorian Government would allow those fully vaccinated to quarantine on arrival into the state.

-To enter Victoria freely, international students must test negative to Covid-19 within 72 hours of their departure from their home country and prove they have been inoculated with a TGA approved vaccine.
+To enter Victoria freely, international students must test negative for Covid-19 within 72 hours of their departure from their home country and prove they have been inoculated with a TGA (Therapeutic Goods Administration)-approved vaccine.

 The new freedoms now mean the state has fewer restrictions than NSW.